MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 In the following example, the SSD tier is configured with Mirror resiliency and HDD tier is configured with Parity resiliency.
 In this configuration, a single SSD and /or a single HDD can fail, without experiencing data loss.

-Ensure that the [minimum disk requirement](#resiliency) is met for the required resiliency type, for the respective tier.
+Ensure that the [minimum disk requirement](#resiliency) is met for the required resiliency type, and the respective tier.

 > [!NOTE]
 > Configuration of resilient volume is only supported when you are using locally attached disks (JBOD).
 Review the [Pre-requisites](#prerequisites) section for more details.

-Use the following procedure to create resilient volumes:
+To create resilient tiered volume, use the following steps:

 1. Create an SSD tier with resiliency type as **Mirror**, by running the following cmdlet: